Inter star Icardi exceeds 100 Serie A goals with four against Sampdoria

-Inter striker Mauro Icardi passed the 100 goal mark in Serie A when he scored four goals against his former club Sampdoria on Sunday.
+Inter striker Mauro Icardi passed the 100 goal mark in Serie A on Saturday when he scored four goals against his former club Sampdoria on Sunday.

 The Argentina international reached a century in his 180th Serie A match when he confidently rolled home from the penalty spot on the half-hour at Stadio Luigi Ferraris to put Inter 2-0 up after Ivan Perisic's opener.